CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: CheXGenBench Design

-\textbf{Limitations of Current Fidelity Assessment: } The Fréchet Inception Distance (FID) score \cite{heusel2017gans} is widely used for evaluating synthetic radiograph fidelity.
-Standard FID uses InceptionV3 \cite{szegedy2016rethinking} features trained on natural images, creating domain mismatch for medical images \citep{kynknniemi2023classes}.
-While some research employs domain-specific encoders like DenseNet-121 \cite{huang2017densely} trained on radiographs \cite{Cohen2022xrv}, we argue these adaptations remain inadequate.
+\textbf{Limitations of Current Fidelity Assessment: } The Fréchet Inception Distance (FID) score \citep{heusel2017gans} is widely used for evaluating synthetic radiograph fidelity.
+Standard FID uses InceptionV3 \citep{szegedy2016rethinking} features trained on natural images, creating domain mismatch for medical images \citep{kynknniemi2023classes}.
+While some research employs domain-specific encoders like DenseNet-121 \citep{huang2017densely} trained on radiographs \citep{Cohen2022xrv}, we argue these adaptations remain inadequate.
 DenseNet-121, despite domain alignment, represents an outdated backbone that fails to capture critical nuances, reducing FID reliability for radiograph quality assessment.
 We perform an extensive ablation on this in Appendix Section~\ref{sec:unreliability}.
-Additionally, studies using natural image-text pre-trained CLIP \cite{radford2021learning, bluethgen2024vision} further compromise evaluation integrity due to high domain misalignment.
+Additionally, studies using natural image-text pre-trained CLIP \citep{radford2021learning, bluethgen2024vision} further compromise evaluation integrity due to high domain misalignment.

 \textbf{Improving metric Reliability in \bench: } We address the aforementioned limitations and enable a more nuanced evaluation of synthetic radiographs in \bench.
-For robust image fidelity assessment using Fréchet Inception Distance (FID), CheXGenBench employs features from \textit{RadDino} \cite{perez2025exploring}, a model with SoTA performance on radiology classification and report generation tasks.
-To evaluate image-text alignment, we integrate \textit{BioViL-T} \cite{bannur2023learning}, a vision-language model specialized in the biomedical domain.
+For robust image fidelity assessment (FID, KID, Precision, Density, Recall, Coverage), CheXGenBench employs features from \textit{RadDino} \citep{perez2025exploring}, a SoTA model trained on 838K X-rays, which acts as a highly-capable feature extractor for X-rays and significantly improves metric reliability over prior works.
+We also report image-text alignment (\quotes{Alignment Score}), a reference-free metric functioning as a domain-specific CLIPScore \citep{hessel2021clipscore}.
+We utilize \textit{BioViL-T} \citep{bannur2023learning} to compute the global cosine similarity between the generated image and text prompt embeddings within a shared semantic space, quantifying their semantic consistency.

-\textbf{Expanding the Metric Suite with Density and Mode Coverage: } All prior studies have reported generation fidelity without a systematic evaluation of how effectively generated samples capture critical distributional characteristics, notably the density of the resulting sample distribution and coverage of distinct modes from the true data.
+\textbf{Expanding the Metric Suite with Density and Mode Coverage: } All prior studies have reported generation fidelity without a systematic evaluation of how effectively generated samples capture critical distributional characteristics, notably the density of the resulting sample distribution and coverage of distinct modes (e.g., pathologies) from the true data.
 This is of particular importance in medical datasets since not all pathologies are distributed equally.
-To address this, CheXGenBench also supports Precision, Recall, Density and Coverage \cite{prdc}.
+To address this, CheXGenBench also supports Precision, Recall, Density and Coverage \citep{prdc}.

 Precision, Recall, Density, and Coverage (PRDC) metrics are essential for evaluating mode coverage, particularly in long-tailed distributions where FID scores can be skewed by majority classes.
 This is evident in the MIMIC-CXR dataset, where \quotes{No Finding} radiographs, representing healthy X-rays, predominate despite pathological images offering greater clinical value for synthesis.
 Within the PRDC framework, \textbf{Precision} quantifies generated sample realism, \textbf{Recall} measures how well the real distribution is captured, \textbf{Density} assesses feature space concentration, and \textbf{Coverage} determines the proportion of modes of real data successfully generated, together providing a more comprehensive assessment than global metrics alone.